uecode/qpush-bundle/docs/configuration.rst

 The QPush Bundle uses a Request Listener which will capture and dispatch notifications from your queue providers for you.
 The specific route you use does not matter.

 In most cases, it is recommended to just list the host or domain for your Symfony application as the ``endpoint`` of your subscriber.
+You do not need to create a new action for QPush to receive messages.

 Logging with Monolog
 --------------------